mtshomsky/simpleNeuralNetwork/README.md

 Why not this library:

 - There are faster better implementations of neural networks out there, this was merely for personal exploration.
+- This lib was for architecture exploration of a common NN

 Run Tests